petemills1/BoS/README.md

 5. Open a new terminal window

-6. Start the BOS watcher via the shell command:
+6. Start the BoS watcher via the shell command:
     'build_on_save.py /path/to/your/directory'

 7. Exit the watcher using Ctrl + C